AgniprabhaGanguly/Asteroids-Project-C-Programming-for-Unity-Game-Development-/README.md

 ## Credits

 - Developed by: [Agniprabha Ganguly]
-- Based on instructions from Coursera's University of Colorado specialization.
+- Based on instructions from Coursera's University of Colorado specialisation.
 - Instructor: Dr. Tim "Dr. T" Chamillard
 - Asteroid mechanics inspired by the original Atari Asteroids arcade game.